QuanHNguyen232/mlops-zoomcamp-hw/02-experiment-tracking/README.md

 ## 2.0 Lecture notes

-### ML flow intro
+### [My note]
 mlflow package: 4 main modules:
+1. Tracking  (videos 2.1 -> 2.4):
-1. Tracking (Keep track of Params, Metrics, Metadata, Artifacts, Models $\rightarrow$ log extra info: src code, version of code (git commit), start/end time, author)
+    * Keep track of Params, Metrics, Metadata, Artifacts, Models $\rightarrow$ log extra info: src code, version of code (git commit), start/end time, author
 1. Models
-1. Model Registry
+1. Model Registry (video 2.5):
+    * Management which models is for each step in production.
+Eg. model can be in staging/production/archive steps
+    * Vid 2.5: on mlflow ui, each experiment that has artifact logged, there is a model register model, register and create a new model (e.g. nyc-taxi-regressor).
+If there exists another version model for this, we can register under same model (will appear as version 2)
 1. Projects

 ## 2.1 Experiment tracking intro